BrunoFenzl/sass-proportions/README.md

 	.
 ) !default;
 ```
 Nested map of proportions to generate.
 Proportions are defined with a string key e.g. '5x2' and a map of unitless sizes in the order (width, height).
-The keys will be used in the class name, so for example if could have proportion-breakpoint-5x2.
-Totaly up to you.
+The keys will be used in the class name, for example: proportion-breakpoint-5x2.

 ```scss
 $grid-breakpoints: (